Straight and living with HIV? It's becoming more common than you'd think

 HIV is not a top-of-mind conversation starter for most straight guys and girls so many straight people believe HIV is not a health issue for the straight community, but they would be very mistaken.

 - In Western Australia during 2020, more straight men were diagnosed with HIV than gay men.

 - Despite new HIV numbers declining nationally for more than a decade, the number of straight men contracting the sexually transmitted HIV virus is on the rise.

-One of the main reasons for this increase is because people are having unprotected sex while travelling overseas and return home unaware they’ve been exposed to the HIV virus and now at risk of passing on the virus to their sexual partners.
+One of the main reasons for this increase is that people are having unprotected sex while traveling overseas and return home unaware they’ve been exposed to the HIV virus and now at risk of passing on the virus to their sexual partners.

 - Heterosexual men can often forget that many women in other countries can have HIV, and

-- Heterosexuals' women can often forget that many men in others countries can have HIV.
+- Heterosexual women can often forget that many men in others countries can have HIV.

 For the returning traveler resuming their life in the community, unaware of the risks they’ve been unknowingly exposed to HIV, this means the virus can exist undetected for many years causing straight men and women significantly greater damage to their health before a treating medical professional suggests, ‘test for HIV’.

-- A typical, now middle aged straight male or female who previously travelled overseas can suddenly find themselves HIV positive years after their initial risk - shocked, surprised and feeling socially isolated.
+- A typical, now middle-aged straight male or female who previously traveled overseas can suddenly find themselves HIV positive years after their initial risk - shocked, surprised and feeling socially isolated.